hazem1779/projects/IMPORTANT_README.txt

 3-The main purpose of these projects is completely educational.

 *******************************************************************************************************************
-This is my own repository for the projects I complete and courses I have taken in during my career.
+This is my own repository for the projects I complete and courses I have taken during my career.
 It contains 4 subfolders as follows:

 /CS50